Mohammed-Zahan/Reading-tracker/README.md

 ## Author

-Built as a Java OOP learning project.
+Built as a Java OOP learning project by me and my friend.